ORDER CONTACTS NOW!

 Silicone hydrogels are soft contact lenses that have high oxygen permeability and are comparable to GP lenses.

 Regardless of the type of contact lenses you wear, an annual eye exam is recommended to ensure the continued good health of your eyes.
-Already have a current prescription?
-ORDER NOW! or Schedule an appointment for an assessment and advice at Cardinal Family Eye Care.
+Schedule an appointment for an assessment and advice at Cardinal Family Eye Care.
 We will be in touch with you shortly.